isaacSennerholt/sudelity/README.md

 > The dinner table, the bedtime routine, the unsaid tensions.

 Nowhere is Sudelism more tender — or more tested — than in family.
-It is here we form our first perceptions of emotional safety, rhythm, and recognition.
+It’s here we form our first perceptions of emotional safety, rhythm, and recognition.

 Sudelism in family life doesn’t mean being endlessly accommodating — it means becoming aware of how your moods, rituals, and reactions shape the emotional topography for others.
 A child grows in emotional clarity when their signals are not just received but respected.
 A partner thrives when their familiar rhythms aren’t habitually overwritten by stronger emotional currents.

 To Sudelize in family is to parent, partner, and relate with emotional granularity — not perfectly, but perceptively.
-It is to notice, before reacting.
+It’s to notice, before reacting.
 To adjust, before asserting.
 To sustain intimacy not by control, but by coherence.

 ### Critiques & Responses